 "I know I’m doing the work I was meant to do: Using my knowledge of how product labels (like eco-labels) and claims are used in marketing to help consumers navigate the world of low waste in a conscious, informed, and truly impactful way."

-- Jolene Dobson, Founder and Owner, Public Goods and Services
+- Jolene Dobson, Founder and Owner, PUBLIC

 Are you prepared for the inevitable Halloween hangover (the candy kind)?
 We have a few ideas for reducing waste as you sort through all that loot with the kids tonight.